SeaTunnel Architecture Overview

 - Prepare Phase: SinkWriter prepares commit info during checkpoint

-- Abort Handling: Roll back on failure before commit
+SinkCommittercommits each writer change independently, or a coordinator-side aggregated commit performs one global commit after checkpoint success - Abort Handling: Roll back on failure before commit

 6.3 Dynamic Resource Management